-Wet Seal Inc. (WTSLA), the women’s apparel chain, fired Chief Executive Officer Susan McGalla amid declining sales.
+Wet Seal Inc. (WTSLA:US), the women’s apparel chain, fired Chief Executive Officer Susan McGalla amid declining sales.

 Comparable-store sales in the current quarter are expected to decline as much as 11 percent, the company said.
 So-called same-store sales are a key benchmark for retailers’ growth because closed and new stores are excluded.
 The second-quarter loss will be as much as 7 cents a share before one-time costs such as CEO severance costs, trailing a previous forecast of 3 cents to 6 cents.

 Wet Seal declined 10 percent to $2.66 at the close in New York for the biggest drop since Nov.
 3. Shares have declined 18 percent this year.

 “While respectful of the fact that the Board apparently has a different vision for the direction of the company, I am proud of what we have accomplished,” McGalla said in an e- mailed statement from spokeswoman Lisa Cohen.
 “Over the past eleven months we have been executing on the turn-around plan that we collectively developed.”

 The retailer, which operates more than 550 stores in the U.S. and Puerto Rico, increased sales 2.1 percent to $612 million in the 12 months through April 28.
 Profit declined 61 percent to $6.8 million in the same period.

 The best way to maximize shareholder value is by putting the retailer up for sale, according to Joseph De Perio, a senior portfolio manager at Clinton Group, a Wet Seal investor that has played activist in the past.
 De Perio, who wrote a letter to the board today calling for a sale, said Clinton started investing in Wet Seal two months ago and owns 4.3 percent of the company.